rbenv/ruby-build/README.md

   their original source URLs instead of using a mirror.
 * `RUBY_BUILD_ROOT` overrides the default location from where build definitions in `share/ruby-build/` are looked up.
+* `RUBY_BUILD_DEFINITIONS` can be a list of colon-separated paths that get additionally searched when looking up build definitions.
 * `CC` sets the path to the C compiler.
 * `RUBY_CFLAGS` lets you pass additional options to the default `CFLAGS`.
 Use this to override, for instance, the `-O3` option.